Customizing the Portable Text Editor

 }

-In addition to validation markers, you can also define your own markers that will display in the right margin.
-These must be added to the editor's input prop called markers
+In addition to validation markers, you can also define custom markers displayed in the right margin.
+You define these markers with the editor's input prop called markers.

 {